uamgo/sample/ado/README.md

   //fill data and add into batch int n=0;
   int batchSize = 10000;
-  for (int i = 0; i < 1000000; i++)
+  //what kinds of outside loop depends on the business logic for (int i = 0; i < 1000000; i++)
   {
     cmd.Parameters[0].Value = "test col1";